grange74/docker-db2/README.md

 You will still need to create an Instance, Database and User.

-A lot of credit should got to Bryan Tsai as his repo https://github.com/bryantsai/db2-docker allowed me to learn how to setup/install DB2 within a Docker container.
+A lot of credit should go to Bryan Tsai as his repo https://github.com/bryantsai/db2-docker allowed me to learn how to setup/install DB2 within a Docker container.

 * To build this image use `./build.sh`